giljr/kidSeries/README.md

 # kidSeries
 kidsTronics youtube channel repo: https://goo.gl/cxn6t1

 Hi, Hobbyists.
-Besides the necessary files we are also offering all apks and aias.
+Beyond the necessary files we are also offering all apks and aias.
 Each project is identified by its prefixes, such as: xx_project_name.
 You also have the links for each page and video.
 Thank you!

 Project: 00 #kidSerie - Hello World MIT App Inventor description: "intro to MIT App Inventor is a free, cloud-based service that you access using a web browser." vid: https://youtu.be/9AutSoBpTLc page: medium.com/kidsTronics: https://goo.gl/eBR867